Sackie Doe: Persik Kediri

 He was signed for Persik Kediri to play in Liga 1 in the 2020 season.
 Sackie Doe made his league debut on 29 February 2020 in a match against Persebaya Surabaya at the Gelora Bung Tomo Stadium, Surabaya.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Gresik United

 Sackie Doe was signed for Gresik United to play in Liga 2 in the 2022 season.

+Personal life

+In 2019, he became an Indonesian citizen through the naturalization process.